JWST Exposure Time Calculator Overview

-Each calculation results in two-dimensional images, one-dimensional plots, and scalar diagnostics.
-Users can view two-dimensional images of per-pixel SNR, count rate at the detector, and saturation of the selected calculation.
+Each calculation results in 2-dimensional images, one-dimensional plots, and scalar diagnostics.
+Users can view 2-dimensional images of per pixel SNR, count rate at the detector, and saturation of the selected calculation.
 Users can also view plots of the flux from sources in the scene in the extraction aperture, the extracted flux from the background, and SNR versus wavelength, as well as SNR versus exposure time and contrast versus separation (coronagraphy only).
-The two-dimensional images and scalar values are displayed for the selected calculation, while multiple calculations can be simultaneously plotted in the one-dimensional plots.
+The 2-dimensional images and scalar values are displayed for the selected calculation, while multiple calculations can be simultaneously plotted in the one-dimensional plots.

-The Reports Pane presents scalar results, warnings, and errors for the selected calculation, as well as a download link.
-Downloads include all two- and one-dimensional products, the three-dimensional data cube for IFU calculations, and a FITS table of the calculated background spectrum.
+The Reports pane presents scalar results, warnings, and errors for the selected calculation, as well as a download link.
+Downloads include all 2- and one-dimensional products, the 3-dimensional data cube for IFU calculations, and a FITS table of the calculated background spectrum.

 Go to the on-line JWST Exposure Time Calculator Tool

 Pontoppidan, K. M., Pickering, T. E., Laidler, V. G. et al., 2016, Proc.
 SPIE 9910, Observatory Operations: Strategies, Processes, and Systems VI, 991016

 Pandeia: a multi-mission exposure time calculator for JWST and WFIRST